Remarks delivered by the chapter president Marco Roberts, at our annual 2019 Lincoln Day Dinner gala fundraiser.

 I said then that we had “to prepare NEW answers to the issues that are coming the party’s way, and are already here, and work with our fellow Republicans of all stripes, to help the party to proactively step out in front of these issues and define new, principled Constitutional answers to address them, rather than simply wait to have them defined for us by those who favor more government intrusive solutions.”

 Let’s face it, when it comes to social issues, Republicans are always fighting a losing rear-guard action, usually ending up with more government mandates we don’t seem to know how to fight.
 Don’t you sometimes get the feeling that if it was put on us Republicans to defend the proposition that 2+2=4, we’d somehow find a way to lose that argument too?
-And yet, our success in forging our new Freedom First Republicans Coalition with TYRS and the RLC of TX, and overcoming at the state the efforts of an opponent with easily 100 times our budget, shows there is a way.
+And yet, our success in forging our new Freedom First Republicans Coalition with the Texas Young Republicans and the Republican Liberty Caucus of Texas, and overcoming at the state the efforts of an opponent with easily 100 times our budget, shows there is a way.

 And so, yes, we did take a new approach, and it has borne fruit.

 In the final count, 2/3 of the members of the 2018 platform committee of the biggest Republican state party in the country, not to mention one of the most conservative, voted with us to remove all the condemnation language against gay people from our state platform.
 Not that you would know that from Outsmart.
 No, they were busy telling their readers that planks against euthanasia, abortion, and Airbnb regulations were proof of how Republicans were more anti “LGBT” than ever.